okom3pom/okom_vip/README.md

 ## Features

-1. Vip Cards history
+- Vip Cards history
-2. Add Vip Cards from back office
+- Add Vip Cards from back office
-3. All cart rule and specific price available from VIP
+- All cart rule and specific price available from VIP
+- Count Down VIP Card
+- See TODO for next featured and bug fix

 ## Installation